Sgurgola is a graceful

 In Sgurgola were born the physician Pietro Sterbini (1793-1863), a patriot, Minister of Public Works of the Roman Republic of 1849 and fellow of Giuseppe Mazzini, and the dialect poet Attilio Taggi (1867-1950).
 Luciano Rossi was also born in Sgurgola on January 20th 1954.
 He was the 24 years old chauffeur of Chief Public Prosecutor of Frosinone, Fedele Calvosa.
 He was murdered in Patrica, near Frosinone (15 km, 9 Mi from Sgurgola), on November 8th 1978 in a terrorist ambush together with police officer Giuseppe Pegliei and the same magistrate.
 The terrorist group Unità Comuniste Combattenti (Fighting Communist Units) claimed responsibility for the slaughter.

-You get in the village by the Casilina National Road and then by the Morolense road (see the itinerary below); a modern bridge, built close to the old one, maybe of Roman origin, crosses the river Sacco, which creates a little waterfall, which is difficult to be seen from the modern bridge.
+You get in the village by the Casilina National Road and then by the Morolense road (see the itinerary below); a modern bridge, built close to the old one, maybe of Roman origin, crosses the river Sacco, which once created a little waterfall, now replaced by a pumping station.

 Beside the bridge an embattled tower of medieval origin can be seen; its name is Mola Colonna, and probably it was once a defense for the bridge, but then it was used as a watermill (mola means "millstone"), exploiting the Sacco water motive power.